 b.
 Movable Hair Method:

-Unlike stadia hair method, in movable hair method, the telescope fitted to the instrument consists of stadia hairs that can be moved.
-The stadia hairs can also be fixed at any distance from the central hair.
+Unlike stadia hair method, in movable hair method, the telescope fitted to the instrument consists of cross-hairs that can be moved.
+The movable cross-hairs can also be fixed at any distance from the central hair.
 In this method, the stadia interval is variable for different position of the staff.
 Then, the computation of horizontal distance is done.
 Two targets at a fixed distance apart are used with the instrument.

 II.
 Tangential Method of Tacheometric Surveying